-VACCINE RECOMMENDATION Chickenpox (varicella) 2 doses 4 weeks apart for those with no history of the vaccination or disease.
-COVID-19 When available, will be covered in full in accordance with national guidelines.
+VACCINE RECOMMENDATION Chickenpox (varicella) 2 doses 4 weeks apart for those with no history of the vaccination or disease COVID-19 When available, will be covered in full in accordance with national guidelines.
 Refer to CDC guidance to determine vaccine frequency.
-Flu (influenza) 1 dose every year.
-Haemophilus influenza type B Adults at high risk.
-Hepatitis A 2 or 3 doses depending on vaccine.
-Hepatitis B 2 or 3 doses depending on vaccine.
-HPV (human papillomavirus) 3 doses over a 24-week period up to age 45.
-Measles, mumps, rubella (MMR) 1 - 2 doses if no history of the vaccination or disease.
-Can be given after age 40 if at high risk.
-Meningitis (meningococcal) 1-3 doses as indicated.
-Ages 19-65 if no history of vaccination.
-Adults at high risk.
-Pneumonia (Pneumococcal) 1 dose for those 65 and older.
-Those at high risk or with a history of asthma or smoking should have 1 dose between ages 19 and 64 with a booster 5 years later.
-Shingles (herpes zoster) 2 doses (minimum 8 weeks apart) for those 50 and older.
-Tetanus, diphtheria and whooping cough (pertussis) 1 dose if no history of pertussis vaccine regardless of interval since last tetanus vaccine, followed by tetanus every 10 years.
-This vaccine is recommended especially if you have contact with children under age 1.
+Flu (influenza) 1 dose every year Haemophilus influenza type B Adults at high risk Hepatitis A 2 or 3 doses depending on vaccine for those at risk Hepatitis B 2 or 3 doses depending on vaccine HPV (human papillomavirus) 2 or 3 doses depending on age at initial vaccination or medical condition Measles, mumps, rubella (MMR) 1 dose if no evidence of immunity Meningitis (meningococcal) 1-3 doses as indicated by vaccination history and medical conditions Pneumonia (Pneumococcal) 0-2 doses based on age and medical conditions Respiratory syncytial virus (RSV) 1 dose for adults age 60 years and older Shingles (herpes zoster) Up to 2 doses depending on age and medical conditions Tetanus, diphtheria and whooping cough (pertussis) 1 dose with pertussis vaccine, followed by tetanus vaccine every 10 years.
+Pregnancy and certain medical conditions can modify the schedule.